HMS B8: Construction and career

 Ordered as part of the 1904–1905 Naval Programme, B8 was built by Vickers at their Barrow-in-Furness shipyard.
 She was launched on 23 January 1906 and completed on 10 April at a cost of £47,000.
 The B-class submarines were initially assigned to the Third Division of the Home Fleet, based at Portsmouth and Devonport, and were tasked with coastal-defence duties and defending the Straits of Dover in wartime.
+On 26 April 1906, B8 ran aground on a mud bank off the entrance to Haslar creek, near Portsmouth.
+She was floated off at high tide early the next day without sustaining any damage.
 In 1912, HMS B8, HMS B6 and HMS B7 were transferred to Malta.

 After the start of the First World War and the unsuccessful pursuit of the German ships Goeben and Breslau in August 1914, the B-class submarines were transferred to the Dardanelles area in mid-September to prevent any breakout attempt by the German ships.
 After the arrival of the larger and more modern E-class submarines in early 1915, the B-class boats began to return to Malta.
 After the Kingdom of Italy joined the Allies in May 1915, the B-class submarines in the Mediterranean were transferred to Venice to reinforce Italian forces in the northern Adriatic.
 B8, B7 and B9 were the first to arrive in Venice on 11 October, although B8 was immediately sent to the dockyard to repair damage suffered when she collided with the Italian tugboat Luni.
 B8 was the first British submarine in the Adriatic to sight an enemy warship when she spotted an Austro-Hungarian destroyer off the Istrian coast on 8 November, although she was unable to attack it.
 The five British submarines made a total of 13 patrols off the Austro-Hungarian coast before the end of 1915, hampered by bad weather and drifting mines, followed by 13 more in the first two months of 1916.